d4ytox/PeParser/README.md

 ## Installation

-Just copy PeParser.c and PeParser.h in your project.
+Copy PeParser.c and PeParser.h in your project.

+You can also use the provided .sln to see an example.

-See HOWTO below for example usages.
+See HOWTO below for typical uses.

 ## HOWTO